djigoio/RoR-CRUD-Contact-List/README.md

 # RoR-CRUD-Contact-List

-This project was generated using this [boilerplate](https://github.com/ohbarye/rails-react-typescript-docker-example)
+This project was generated using this [boilerplate](https://github.com/ohbarye/rails-react-typescript-docker-example) that only generates a base Rails + React application with no extra code.

 ## TL;DR